adams-liu/verto-adams/README.md

 - Gunicorn

 ### Running Applcation (1st way via docker-compose)[*recommended*]
-0. Clone repo `git clone verto-adams`
+0. Clone repo `git clone https://github.com/adams-liu/verto-adams.git`
 1. Install docker engine and docker-compose
 2. Go into the repo where the project exist, you should see client, deployment, server directories, as well as the docker files.
 3. Run `docker-compose up` in your terminal to start the server and client containers, this will take a few minutes. `CTRL + C` to stop the containers.